Operations with Complex Numbers (DP IB Applications & Interpretation (AI)): Revision Note

 1-8-1-ib-hl-aa-adding-subtracting-mulitplying-we-b

-Complex Conjugation & Division
+Complex conjugation & division

 What is a complex conjugate?

-• For a given complex number z equals a plus b straight i, the complex conjugate of z is denoted as z to the power of asterisk times, where z to the power of asterisk times equals a minus b straight i
+• For the complex number z equals a plus b straight i, the complex conjugate of z (written z to the power of asterisk times) is

 • If z equals a minus b straight i then z to the power of asterisk times equals a plus b straight i